 We at Engadget wanted to make that process easier for you so we’ve compiled a list of the best video streaming services you can subscribe to right now, with our favorite picks spanning across all content types and budgets.
 Now, should you go out and subscribe to all of the services listed here?
 Probably not, unless you’re a true cord cutter aching for content.
-But these are the services that offer the best bang for your buck, regardless of whether you’re a sports buff, a classic movie lover or a general streaming enthusiast.
+But these are the services that offer the best bang for your buck, regardless of whether you’re a live sports buff, a classic movie lover or a general streaming enthusiast.

 Compared to other streaming services, no one offers more high-quality content at a single price than Netflix.
 Pick any category you can think of and Netflix probably has something that will fit the bill.
-Plus, new content is released every week and as a worldwide service, Netflix is consistently adding movies and TV shows from around the globe that can change the viewing experience in ways you may not have considered.
-(Are you sure you’re not into K-Dramas, Finnish detective thrillers or British home improvement shows?)
+Plus, new content is released every week and as a worldwide service, Netflix is consistently adding movies and TV shows from around the globe that can change the viewing experience in ways you may not have considered (Are you sure you’re not into K-Dramas, Finnish detective thrillers or British home improvement shows?).

 Netflix is available in almost every country on the planet, and its app or website runs on most of the devices that connect to the internet.
 Those apps are also some of the most easy-to-use of any service.
 That doesn’t mean it’s always simple to choose something to watch, but when it comes to swapping profiles or simply picking up where you left off, it doesn’t get better than this.
-If you’re heading off the grid -- or onto a plane -- then you can easily download most (but not all) of its content to watch on your iOS or Android device.
+If you’re heading off the grid — or onto a plane — then you can easily download most (but not all) of its content to watch on your iOS or Android device.

 The other thing to keep in mind is that maybe if you’ve let your account lapse, the service that exists now is very different from what you would’ve seen two years ago, or five, or ten.
 Remaining the dominant player in subscription streaming has required adjustments to stay on top with a changing mix of content and plans to choose from.

-If you think of Amazon’s Prime Video package as a Netflix-lite, or even if you’ve only used it once or twice then you may be underestimating the options available.
-The ad-free (other than trailers) subscription service is available as part of Amazon Prime, which you can purchase for either $13 per month, or $119 annually.
+If you think of Amazon’s Prime Video package as a Netflix-lite, or even if you’ve only used it once or twice, then you may be underestimating the options available.
+The ad-free (other than trailers) subscription service is available as part of Amazon Prime, which you can purchase for either $15 per month, or $139 annually.
 While the subscription started out as a way to get free shipping on more purchases, Amazon has tacked on benefits that extend across books, music, games and even groceries.
 If you’d prefer to get Prime Video only, it’s available as a standalone for $9 per month.

 When it comes to where you can watch Amazon Prime Video, the list of options rivals Netflix.
 Streaming boxes and smart TVs, whether they’re part of Amazon’s Fire TV platform or not, are almost a given.
 Game consoles?
 Check.
 The only major gap in compatibility was Google’s Chromecast, and it closed that hole in the summer of 2019.

 Amazon also has a significant amount of content that’s available to watch in 4K and HDR and unlike Netflix it won’t charge you extra for the privilege.
-The same goes for simultaneous streams -- Amazon’s rules say you can have up to two running concurrently.
+The same goes for simultaneous streams — Amazon’s rules say you can have up to two running concurrently.
 When it comes to downloads, Amazon allows offline viewing on its Fire devices, Android and iOS.

 The only downside is that Amazon’s apps aren’t quite on par with Netflix in terms of usability.
 While all the features are there, simple things like reading an episode summary, enabling closed-captions or jumping out of one show and into another are frequently more frustrating on Amazon than on other platforms.
 The company also frequently insists on bringing its Fire TV-style interface to other platforms instead of using their native controls.
 That can make it harder to use, although on platforms where it hews to the built-in controls, like Roku, can be easier to use.

 Now that Disney owns a majority controlling stake in Hulu, following its acquisition of 21st Century Fox, the service is less of a collaboration between media giants.
 (Comcast still offers NBCUniversal content, but it can choose to have Disney buy out its shares as early as 2024.)
 Instead, it's yet another feather in Disney's increasingly important digital empire, alongside Disney+ and ESPN+.
 That may not be a great thing for the competitiveness of streaming services in general, but for subscribers it means they can look forward to even more quality content, like all of the FX shows that hit Hulu earlier this year.

 Given that it's one of the longest-running streaming services out there, you can find Hulu apps everywhere, from TVs to set-top boxes.
-The company has been slow to adopt newer home theater technology, though -- we're still waiting for surround sound on Apple TV and many other devices, and there's no HDR at all. — Devindra Hardawar, Senior Editor
+The company has been slow to adopt newer home theater technology, though — we're still waiting for surround sound on Apple TV and many other devices, and there's no HDR at all. — Devindra Hardawar, Senior Editor

 Disney+ came out swinging, leveraging all of the company's popular brands, like Star Wars, Pixar and Marvel.
 It's your one-stop-shop for everything Disney, making it catnip for kids, parents, animation fans and anyone looking for some classic films from the likes of 20th Century Pictures.
 And unlike Hulu, which Disney also owns, there aren't any R-rated movies or shows that curious kiddos can come across.